 Under current regulations, there are several deductions transportation employees can claim from travel-related expenses.
 However, any expenses for personal business during the trip cannot be deducted.

-- You can choose to deduct 50% of the cost of your meals on the road or 50% of the standard meal allowance — which is $69 a day in 2021.
+- You can choose to deduct 50% of the cost of your meals on the road or 50% of the standard meal allowance — which is $59 or $79 for a day in 2023.

 - You can deduct lodging expenses while transporting.